arxaqapi/lightsite/README.md

-# Website
+# Lightside
 ## Personnal website

-This website contains a list of usefull links directly related to Computer Science.
+This website contains a list of usefull links directly related to Computer Science and introduces me.

-### TODO
-* make collapsable divs on link page

 *inspired by the [bestmotherfucking.website](https://bestmotherfucking.website)*